kawsark/terraform-gcp-compute-instance/examples/vault-ubuntu-server-ha/README.md

+** This repo directory is not maintained and has been moved to [https://github.com/kawsark/terraform-gcp-vault](https://github.com/kawsark/terraform-gcp-vault) **

 ## vault-server-ha
 This is an example showing how to use `terraform-gcp-compute-instance` module to provision a Vault and Consul cluster.
 **Important:** This code does not implement all of the [Vault production hardening recommendations](https://learn.hashicorp.com/vault/operations/production-hardening) and therefore should not be used in production.